Enjoy your parents much better with these tips for traveling with an elderly person.

 - Some elderly do well with shorter flights with more stops; others do better with a direct flight.

 - Allow enough time between connections—a minimum of 90 minutes—not to rush the person.

 - Remember that only double-aisle airplanes have accessible lavatories if traveling with an individual who uses a wheelchair.

 - Take advantage of the airlines’ pre-boarding procedures for persons with special needs.

-- Engage the hotel reservations clerk in requesting any specific needs during your stays, such as a first-floor room or an adjoining room.
+- Engage the hotel reservations clerk in requesting specific needs during your stay, such as a first-floor or adjoining room.

 - If renting a vehicle, consider the type of vehicle that would best accommodate the person.

-- If traveling insurance is necessary, think about that, too, while you’re pre-planning your trips.
+- If traveling insurance is necessary, think about that while you’re pre-planning your trips.